google/WebFundamentals/src/content/en/updates/2019/03/kv-storage.md

 they're actually imported.
 Furthermore, they don't run the risk of naming collisions with other variables defined in your code.

-To import a built in module you use the prefix `std:` followed by the built-in module's identifier.
+To import a built-in module you use the prefix `std:` followed by the built-in module's identifier.
 For example, in <a href="#browser-support">supported browsers</a>, you could import the KV Storage module with the following code (see below for [how to use a KV Storage polyfill in unsupported